 The Marine and Coastal Act (MCAA) 2009 establishes and sets out the responsibilities and powers for the Inshore for the Inshore Fisheries and Conservation Authorities.
 In terms of Governance the Secretary of State retains oversight of all IFCA operations, including byelaw development, but is charged with providing guidance on best practice that the IFCAs should follow.

-The Cornwall IFCA (CIFCA) was established under the 'Cornwall Inshore Fisheries and Conservation Order 2010'.
+The Isles of Scilly IFCA (IoS IFCA) was established under the Marine and Coastal Access Act, 2009, along with the other IFCA districts.
 The IFCA took on its full statutory role from the 1st April 2011.